The Russell Brand Show prank calls: Reaction against censures and suspensions

 In the days following the suspensions, a number of celebrities, particularly from television and radio, came out in support of Brand and Ross.
 Many felt that, whilst the incident was unacceptable, it was not deserving of the strong criticism it received, especially when there were other issues troubling the United Kingdom.

-Rod McKenzie, the editor of BBC Radio 1's Newsbeat, observed on the BBC Editors' weblog (see Further reading) that audience reactions to Brand's and Ross' remarks had been polarised, noting that whilst his colleagues at Radio 4, Radio 5 Live, BBC television, and the World Service, had been saying one thing, the younger audiences of Radio 1 had been reacting quite differently, and were broadly supportive of Ross and Brand.
+Rod McKenzie, the editor of BBC Radio 1's Newsbeat, observed on the BBC Editors' weblog (see Further reading) that audience reactions to Brand's and Ross' remarks had been polarised, noting that whilst his colleagues at Radio 4, Radio 5 Live, BBC television, and the BBC World Service, had been saying one thing, the younger audiences of Radio 1 had been reacting quite differently, and were broadly supportive of Ross and Brand.
 Some were amazed at the comments of the Prime Minister, with one person observing that "[t]he financial markets are wrecked and all he can do is talk about a petty joke."
 Others stated that people should "calm down", "get a grip", and that the subject had been "blown out of all proportion".
 McKenzie also characterised the reaction from the news media as containing "anger: some genuine, some of it synthetic.
 Some of it comes from the BBC's usual critics."
 He stated that for the people who worked in the media "profile and salary-envy and schadenfreude may play a part in all this.
 But how many heard the original transmission and how many are responding to the newspapers' quotes or others' arguments?"

 Tim Shaw, a DJ for Absolute Radio, also supported Ross and Brand, appearing on BBC News wearing a T-shirt that read "I back Brand."
 The television presenter Paul O'Grady stated that the comedians' behaviour was "well out of order".
 However, he also suggested that the Prime Minister should "get on with more important matters" than complaining about "media gossip".
 Carol McGiffin, a presenter on ITV's daytime programme Loose Women similarly supported the pair, criticising those who complained and stating that she "could not wait" to download the official podcast which included the incident.

 Noel Gallagher of the group Oasis, a friend of Brand's, complained that the press had "dictated the tone" of the controversy, and thought it "typical of the English in general" when "10,000 people get outraged, but only days after it has happened".
 Gallagher said he had spoken to Brand, who told Gallagher he was "going to fall on his sword".